ordovas/ordovas.github.io/portfolio/README.md

 permalink: /portfolio/
 ---

-I’m allways practicing and learning new tools to improve my data scientist and coding skills.
-In this page you can find some exercises I've done in [Congizant as a data scienist](#cognizant-related-projects), in the [Ironhack Data Analytics bootcamp](#ironhack-bootcamp-projects) and [on my own](#self-paced-projects).
+I’m always practicing and learning new tools to improve my data scientist and coding skills.
+In this page you can find some exercises I've done in [Cognizant as a data scientist](#cognizant-related-projects), in the [Ironhack Data Analytics bootcamp](#ironhack-bootcamp-projects) and [on my own](#self-paced-projects).
 Feel free to have a look at [my personal GitHub account](https://github.com/ordovas/) as well!

 Also, I've deployed some demos in Streamlit with data science models I've developed.
 [Click here to run them online.](https://share.streamlit.io/ordovas/private_streamlit_apps/main/app.py)